 The AeroGarden Bounty Elite is undoubtedly a top-notch hydroponic system.
-But not everyone is prepared to spend that much money to grow herbs and vegetables.
+But not everyone is prepared to spend that much money to grow fresh herbs and vegetables.
 You might want something that’s a bit more affordable without sacrificing the customizability.

 Well, the AeroGarden Bounty Basic is here for that.
 In terms of price, size, and functions, it’s like the immediate junior of the Bounty Elite.
 Previously, it was known as the AeroGarden Ultra.

 It features a relatively large display that lets you know if you need to add any water or food.
 It even keeps track of how old the plants are.
 Instead of 50W lights, it has 30W LED lights.

 But don’t get the wrong idea.
 30 watts of intense LED lights are more than enough for 7 plants.
 And if you plant them the right way, ensuring all the plants get sufficient light, you’ll see optimum growth.

 The best part is it now has a modern control panel with an LCD display.
 Design-wise, it’s the carbon copy of the Bounty Elite.
 But it got stripped of the Alexa feature to keep the price low.